wbailer/few-shot-object-detection/docker/README.md

 ### Access logs

 The training script produces a log, with the name of the training job.
-The log can be accessed as (assuming the training job is called ```COCO_myclasses```)
+The log can be accessed as (assuming the training job is called ```COCO60_myclasses```)

 ```
 curl -v "http://localhost:3010/log?name=COCO60_myclasses"